learn-co-curriculum/hs-ironboard-gitconfig-setup/README.md

 ### The Ironboard Gem

 You may have noticed those little green circles lighting up on Ironboard.
-To make them all light up you'll need to download a special Ironboard.
+To make them all light up you'll need to download a special ironboard gem.

 This gem isn't open-sourced, so we won't be downloading it from [RubyGems.org](https://rubygems.org/), which is where most gems are hosted.
 Before we download it, we will need to specify where it's coming from, which is a private server at Flatiron.
 Type this into your command line: